sskeen/mhp_subtle_discrimination/README.md

 ## Pre-analaysis plan

-A pre-analysis plan has been preregistered at tk.
+A pre-analysis plan is forthcoming on the Open Science Framework at https://osf.io/wgu8q/.

 [^1]: Mirrors the language at https://osf.io/crvs5/